10 Best CamelBak Backpacks in 2023 – Reviews & Top Picks

 Many CamelBaks are packed with extra features that may be great selling points depending on what you plan to use the pack for.
 For instance, the Crux reservoir included on many CamelBak packs now offers improved water flow that allows you to get 20% more water with each sip.
 Another great feature we like is the external fill that lets you fill the reservoir without pulling it out of the pack.
 Magnetic tube holders are also nice, and we think they’re a superior way of holding the tube over the traditional plastic tube clips.

-When you start looking for a CamelBak hydration pack, the sheer number of options can be daunting.
+When you start looking for the best CamelBak hydration pack, the sheer number of options can be daunting.
 We wanted to see which options were the best, so we set out to test as many as we could and compile all the information into reviews to help make the choice easier for you as well.
-After extensive comparisons, our favorite overall was the M.U.L.E.
+After extensive comparisons, our pick for the best Camelbak backpack overall was the M.U.L.E.
 Hydration Pack.
 It’s got a great three-liter water capacity with tons of extra storage.
 Plus, we enjoyed the bonus features like the magnetic tube strap and the high-flow Crux reservoir.

-For the best value, we recommend checking out the Mil-Tac HydroBak Hydration Pack.
+For the best Camelbak backpack for the money, we recommend checking out the Mil-Tac HydroBak Hydration Pack.
 It’s perfectly sized for shorter adventures with an affordable price to match.
 But it’s still got useful extras like a pocket for your keys and durable construction that will last for years.
 Finally, our premium recommendation is the Rubicon Mil-Tac Hydration Backpack.
 This pack is built military-tough with 17 pockets for storage and 100 ounces of water capacity.
 All three of these packs are excellent choices that we feel confident recommending.

 - 2.1 1.
 CamelBak 1115001000 M.U.L.E.
 Hydration Pack – Best Overall